MENUPAGE NEWS HEADLINES REVIEWS BOOKFINDER REVIEWS GRAFFITI

 BLADE THREE?
 COULD WE HAVE JUST ONE SANDMAN INSTEAD?

 Blade III 's David Goyer intends to move forward with writer Neil Gaiman's Murder Mysteries as his next project.
 First published in the Midnight Graffiti anthology (Warner Books), Murder Mysteries was sold to Miramax with Alessandro Camon attached as producer and Goyer as writer/director.
-Though the property was optioned nearly four years ago, the production has been stalled due to Goyer's committments to the Blade franchise and writing chores on the upcoming Batman Begins, slated for 2005.
+Though the property was optioned nearly four years ago, the production has been stalled due to Goyer's committments to the Blade franchise and writing chores on Batman Begins, slated for 2005.
 We admire his taste in Gaiman's material, and hope for the best as he leaves his comic book roots behind for this ambitious and demanding project.

 In other Gaiman news, Neil is being courted by most major studios and is currently being tapped for projects with a number of A-list directors and screenwriters, including Terry Gilliam and Robert Zemekis.
 Properties including Chivalry, Death and the High Cost of Living, Good Omens, and Neverwhere are in various states of development.
 It's a crime that these exceptional and imaginative works are in the hands of timid and apparently moribund executives.
 C'mon folks--surely there's room on the slate (somewhere between the Olsen twins and the Wayan Brothers) for something worth watching?
 If you're a fan (and we are, unabashedly) visit neilgaiman.com to get the latest.